ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 There is a base class for agents in C++.
 This class provides implemented methods to retrieve elements of the agent's specification from the knowledge base.
 All these methods can be overridden in your agent class.

 This class does not provide methods to subscribe and unsubscribe a specified agent.
-This functionality is provided by the classes `ScAgent` and `ScActionAgent`.
+This functionality is provided by the classes `ScAgent` and `ScActionInitiatedAgent`.
 You should inherit your agent class from these classes, not from the `ScAgentBase` class (see documentation above).

 You should distinguish between an abstract sc-agent as some class of functional equivalent sc-agents described in the knowledge base and `ScAgentBase` as a C++ class that implements an API to work with abstract sc-agents in the knowledge base.